andhijes/sqlzoo-solution/README.md

 # sqlzoo-solution
-These files are my solutions for [SQLZOO QUIZ] (https://sqlzoo.net/wiki/SQL_Tutorial).
+These files are my solutions for [SQLZOO QUIZ](https://sqlzoo.net/wiki/SQL_Tutorial).